mongodb/specifications/source/serverless-testing/README.rst

     transactions tests may hang if an individual test leaves a transaction open when it finishes (`CLOUDP-84298`_).
 - Versioned/Stable API
+- Client Side Encryption

+  - Drivers MUST test with a version of the ``crypt_shared`` shared library that matches the MongoDB Server version running in Serverless.
+    See `Using crypt_shared <https://github.com/mongodb/specifications/tree/e761591616849d9b507287811e77f7a359fb9587/source/client-side-encryption/tests#using-crypt-shared>`_.

 .. _CLOUDP-84298: https://jira.mongodb.org/browse/CLOUDP-84298